strncat/strncat.github.io/_posts/math/linear-algebra/math416/2024-08-20-lec23-eigenvalues-and-diagonalizability.markdown

 $$
 </div>
 <br>
-So this is kind of like another name for the null space except that here we have the zero vector.
+[TODO: What is the difference between the eigenspace and the nullspace?]
 <br>
 <br>
 <hr>